Praying “In the Spirit” by Praying in Tongues

 •• If we are truly “in the Spirit”, then the Holy Spirit can bear our prayers before God under His inspiration, and according to His will — even when we can’t find the words to express our petitions.

-•• A specifically biblical type of prayer “in the Spirit” is praying in tongues.
+•• A specific biblical method of praying in the Spirit is praying in tongues.
 And to that Scripturally endorsed practice we now turn.
+[Note for clarification: the Scriptures reveal that speaking in tongues is the initial evidence that someone has received the biblical baptism with the Holy Spirit.]

 1 Corinthians 14:2, KJV For he that speaketh in an unknown tongue speaketh not unto men, but unto God: for no man understandeth him; howbeit in the spirit he speaketh mysteries.